jyutzler/Bridge-Systems/system.md

 be opened 1♦.

 ### Raises
+﻿Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
-﻿Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣).
 Since four card majors should be bid up-the-line, a raise denies a four card major.
 Once a minor is raised, the bidding must end in that suit or NT.

-   * Single raise = weak
-   * Double raise = invitational
-   * Triple raise or more = weak freak
-   * There is no forcing minor-suit raise.
+1♦ - 2♦

+   * 2♥, 2♠: stopper
+   * 2NT: balanced minimum, side suits stopped
+   * 3♦: unbalanced minimum
+   * 3NT: 18-19, side suits stopped

+Inverted raises are on over a double but not an overcall.
 ## One Over One
 A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
 Bid 4-card suits up the line